ESAT Chemistry: Revision Notes

 Less commonC2.5

-This topic explains how an element's position in a vertical column (Group) of the Periodic Table determines its chemical properties and reactivity, allowing you to predict its behaviour relative to other elements in the same group.
+An element's position in a vertical column (Group) of the Periodic Table determines its chemical properties and reactivity, letting you predict its behaviour relative to other elements in the same group.

 Revise this topic ›Chemical reactions, formulae and equations